 Although there are still many gaps in the literature, there is already a wealth of writing in English on Central Asia and the Silk Road.
-In the links below I delve deeper in country-specific books.
+Many of these books have been translated widely.
+In the links below we delve deeper in country-specific books.
 The list I have compiled here focuses on the best books for introductory reading by the general interested reader/traveler.

 If you are looking to start planning a trip along the Silk Road: I wrote an introductory e-book listing some helpful advice, highlights and key routes to get your bearings.
 Free download ->> Exploring the Silk Road.